Urinary tract pain constantly. Causes of bladder pain in women

 Cystitis

-Cystitis is an inflammation of the lining of the bladder.
+Cystitis is an inflammation of the mucous membrane of the bladder.

-The appearance of the disease is promoted by various factors, such as overheating or hypothermia.
+Various factors contribute to the onset of the disease, such as overheating or hypothermia.
 Cystitis can appear after sex without a condom.

-Unpleasant sensations in the area of the bladder and inside the organ can be caused by the movement of stones.
-The pain is aggravated by walking and by the penetration of a stone into the urethra.
+Unpleasant sensations in the bladder area and inside the organ can be caused by the movement of stones.
+The pain intensifies when walking and when a stone penetrates the urethra.
 The patient wants to go to the toilet.
 However, he cannot urinate because the urethra is blocked.
-In men and boys, bladder discomfort can radiate to the glans penis.
+In men and boys, discomfort in the bladder can radiate to the head of the penis.
 At the initial stage of the disease, this becomes the only symptom.

 Urethritis

 Inflammation of the urethra is called urethritis.
-Pain and burning often occur during urination.
-Symptoms of urethritis also include purulent discharge that has an unpleasant odor, which can be observed in the patient in the morning.
+Pain and burning often occur when urinating.
+Symptoms of urethritis also include purulent discharge with an unpleasant odor, which can be observed in the patient in the morning.

 Both men and women suffer from urethritis.
 However, due to the peculiarities of the anatomical structure, the male urethra is longer.
 The symptoms of the disease are more pronounced.
-In women, some signs of the disease may not appear.
+Women may not show some signs of the disease.

 Tumors

-If the patient has pain in the bladder area, he may have a benign or malignant tumor.
-In the early stages, a person experiences discomfort, which may not cause him much discomfort.
-At the stage of decay, the pain becomes acute.
-Perhaps the accession of cystitis.
+If a patient has pain in the bladder area, he may have a benign or malignant tumor.
+In the early stages, a person experiences unpleasant sensations that may not cause him much discomfort.
+At the decay stage, the pain becomes acute.
+Cystitis may be associated.

 Cyst